Connecting servers to a VLAN

 sudo systemctl restart network

-7. Check if the tag has been added to the interface and ping another server
+7. Check to see if a label has been added to the interface and ping the other server

 ip addr